 Niche – I had a lot of dressage and showjumping horse equipment to sell when I was downsizing- and let me tell you, I was keenly aware that the average person attending a garage sale in the rural south would not be in the market for used dressage equipment!

 These ads reached the exact audience I wanted to sell to – folks that would never show up at my garage sale normally.
 On sale day, my street had cars lined up outside the gate ready to purchase my niche collections and abandoned hobby equipment at a fair price.
-I used wide broadcast ads like this for horse tack, my industrial sewing machines and leather working equipment, and sea glass making supplies)
+I used wide broadcast ads like this for horse tack, my leather working equipment, and sea glass making supplies)

 Co-list with Your Yard Sale to Lessen the Ick Factor – Meeting folks from craigslist is weird, and there’s always a bit of a creep factor.
 To make craigslist safer for everyone, time your Craigslist sales so that the buyers come during your yard sale.
 Having people present already makes the craigslist transaction safer and more convenient.
 (But be sure and have help handy if you need to go inside with the craigslist buyer)